nguyenlinh1304/QA-Automation-Challenge-With-Playwright/README.md

 #### Post-Run Script (`post-qase-run`)
 - Reads test results from `result.json`
 - Extracts test case IDs from test titles (format: `[OD-X]` or `[TC-X]`)
-- Posts individual test results to Qase with comprehensive failure details
+- Posts individual test results to Qase with stack trace for failed tests
 - Completes the Qase test run

-**Detailed Failure Information Sent to Qase:**
+**Failure Information Sent to Qase:**

-For failed tests, the script automatically includes the following information in the Qase comment field:
+For failed tests, the script automatically includes the **stack trace** in the Qase comment field:
-- **Error Message**: The primary error message
-- **Stack Trace**: Full stack trace showing the error path
+- Full stack trace showing the error path and execution flow
-- **Error Location**: Code snippet showing where the error occurred
-- **File Location**: Exact file path, line number, and column
-- **Test Duration**: How long the test took to execute (in seconds)
-- **Attachments**: References to screenshots, videos, traces, and error context files
-- **Console Output**: Any stdout from the test execution
-- **Error Output**: Any stderr from the test execution
-- **Additional Errors**: Multiple errors if the test had multiple failures

-All ANSI color codes are cleaned from the output for better readability in Qase.
-The comment is formatted in Markdown for easy reading.
+- ANSI color codes are cleaned from the output for better readability in Qase

 #### Test Case ID Format